 Lorenzo Viotti has been chief conductor of Dutch National Opera and the Netherlands Philharmonic Orchestra since September 2021.
 The young French-Swiss conductor is one of the rising stars in the world of opera and symphonic repertoire.
 He has conducted at the opera houses of Zurich, Frankfurt, Hamburg, Vienna, Paris and Milan, among others.
-At Dutch National Opera, he previously conducted the double bill Cavalleria rusticana / Pagliacci, Der Zwerg and Missa in tempore belli.
-The first two operas of the three-year Puccini cycle, Tosca and Turandot, were also under his musical direction.
+At Dutch National Opera, he previously conducted the double bill Cavalleria rusticana / Pagliacci, Der Zwerg, Missa in tempore belli, Tosca, Turandot and Der Rosenkavalier.
+Lohengrin is his first venture into the operatic work of Richard Wagner.

 He has also won several major conducting competitions, including the Nestlé Young Conductors Award at the 2015 Salzburg Festival, the 11th International Conducting Competition of the Orquestra de Cadaqués and the Conducting Competition at the MDR Symphony Orchestra.
 In 2017, he was named ‘best newcomer’ at the International Opera Awards.
 In 2019, he received the Österreichischer Musiktheaterpreis in the category ‘Best Musical Direction’.